 Continuous Insulation and Weather Resistant Barrier (WRB)

-The biggest benefit of GUTEX’s ULTRATHERM and MULTITHERM boards is that an enclosure can now keep the elements out in one fast and simple step.
-The boards are applied at the exterior, and tongue and groove (T&G) edges makes installation very fast.
+The biggest benefit of using GUTEX’s ULTRATHERM and MULTITHERM boards is that you can insulate and weather-proof your assembly in one simple step, cutting labor costs in half.
+These boards are applied at the exterior, and tongue and groove edges make installation very fast.
 Because you do not need to line the vertical edges of the boards up with the studs/joists below, you minimize cutting, reduce waste and maximize application speed.

-There are a few remaining details such as valleys, outside corners, dormers, chimneys or windows that need to be additionally waterproofed with tape connections.
+There are a few remaining details such as valleys, outside corners, dormers, chimneys and windows that need to be additionally waterproofed with tape connections.
 Simply prime these areas with TESCON Primer RP, and use TESCON VANA 150 to make these connections waterproof and windtight.

 GUTEX boards are waterproof and vapor open.
 The paraffin treated boards stop liquid water infiltration, water droplets roll off the boards.
 The vapor open wood fiber allows the passage of water vapor through the boards, preventing condensation formation in the assembly.
 GUTEX wood fiberboards are very vapor open, with 44 perm/in, to ensure that your walls can dry out if unforeseen humidity or vapor does enter the assembly.
 They provide a high drying capability to insulated enclosures, something that is not possible with foam boards.
 These boards can hold up to 15% of their weight in moisture without losing their insulation capacity, then, when the air is dry, the moisture diffuses out of the assembly.
 By allowing moisture to escape from and pass through the assembly, you create a safer, more resilient wall assembly that is much less susceptible to mold formation.